Reverse Mortgage

 A reverse mortgage with a line of credit is one option for retirees that can help them manage their assets most effectively.
 The money withdrawn from a reverse mortgage line of credit is nontaxable, so a retiree will need to withdraw less each month than they would from a taxable retirement account.

-can a reverse mortgage help me maximize my Social Security benefits?
+Can a reverse mortgage help me maximize my Social Security benefits?

 In the right situation, yes!
-Retirees who wait to claim their Social Security benefits until age 70 have an increased monthly social security income.
+Retirees who wait to claim their Social Security benefits until age 70 have an increased monthly Social Security income.
 This is where a reverse mortgage can be especially beneficial to people over the age of 62 who may be paying a conventional mortgage.